 Marion Square is a 10-acre park located in the heart of historic downtown Charleston.
 Named for Revolutionary War hero Francis Marion, the park serves as an important reminder of the city’s military beginnings.

 In the late 1750s, a large tabby fort known as the “Horn Work” was constructed on the west side of what is now Marion Square.
 This fort served as the city’s primary point of defense during the Siege of Charleston in 1780.
+A portion of the fort exists today in a small fenced area as seen below.

 Marion Square is also home to several monuments, including the Calhoun Monument, which honors Abbeville County native and accomplished statesman John C. Calhoun.
 The cornerstone, laid in 1858, contains a cannonball from the Battle of Fort Moultrie, a banner used in Calhoun’s funeral, and even a lock of his hair.